Thursday, 14 January 2010

 It has been said many times in the last week that the legacy of the Hillsborough 96 is the creation of 26 new, all seater stadia, the elimination of terraces from the top tiers of British football, the removal of fences around the pitch and the general improvement of safety and comfort in today’s football arenas.
 While this is true, it's too easy.
 It seems bitterly ironic to me that many of the Hillsborough survivors, and countless more just like them have been priced out of the game they love as a result.
 The attitude towards football fans has not really changed.
 It has just been given a shiny new face.

-n, that the Hillsborough bereaved have not even received the compensation of “I’m sorry.
+The real legacy could, and should be the public acceptance of responsibility for 96 avoidable deaths.
+We live in a compensation culture today; how ironic then, that the Hillsborough bereaved have not even received the compensation of “I’m sorry.
 We made the wrong decisions and accept responsibility for the consequences of those decisions”?

-unable to hold anyone accountable for failing in their duty of care.
+It’s not about needing someone to blame.
+It’s about seeing clearly that the death of ones children at a football match could have been avoided, but being unable to hold anyone accountable for failing in their duty of care.
 The officer in charge on the day retired some years ago on medical grounds; therefore it is not possible to challenge his decisions and actions that day.
 Many police officers present at Hillsborough have been given financial remuneration in recognition of the unbearable scenes they witnessed that day.
 While, undoubtedly, many were professional and did the best they could, others contributed to the death toll because of their attitudes to those in danger.
 How could it be, then, that the innocent, the survivors, the bereaved, have not been given even similar recognition?
 In their twenty year battle, the Hillsborough families have been fighting a faceless, amorphous body, intent only on avoiding responsibility.

-their face to the light.
+It’s time someone put their hand up and turned their face to the light.
 That’s the only legacy that is truly worthy of the Hillsborough 96.

-When you walk th
+When you walk through a storm,

 Hold your head up high,